 Even more important than having such a rock is to have someone with whom you can share the experience of solitude, the silence of life.
 As Josef Fousek, a Czech writer and poet, says: “Solitude is beautiful, but you must have someone to talk about it.”
 You need at least one companion on your walks through life, with whom you will find understanding.

 In today’s world, many people feel lonely.
 It is often not because they have no one around, one can be surrounded by a crowd of people and still feel lonely.
 Physical closeness of people is not what is missing, it is the closeness of souls that is missing.
-Many people see it as difficult to find genuine, deep relationships that allow for real mutual understanding, but it is precisely these kinds of relationships that eradicate loneliness and give room to the healing creativity of solitude.
+Many people see it as difficult to find genuine, deep relationships that allow for real mutual understanding, but it is precisely these kinds of relationships that defeat loneliness and give room to the healing creativity of solitude.

 Solitude will bring you many findings about yourself, about the world, about your place in it, but you need someone to help you put those findings into solid form, who can understand what you are trying to express and who can offer their perspective, not just listen.
 Without this person or people, walking through the jungle of solitude is dangerous, it can kill you.